artificialsolutions/teneo-web-chat/README.md

     npm install
     ```
     Note: if you're using Windows and get an error "'NODE_ENV' is not recognized as an internal or external command, operable program or batch file.", you may want to install a module called [win-node-env](https://github.com/laggingreflex/win-node-env) and run npm install again.
-3. Create a `.env` file in the `teneo-web-chat` folder specifying the URL of your engine
+3. Create a `.env` file in the `teneo-web-chat` folder specifying the URL of your engine.
+Optionally you can add a parameter 'CLOSE_TIE_SESSION_ON_EXIT', to specify whether or not the Teneo Engine session should be ended then the user closes the chat UI.
     ```
     TENEO_ENGINE_URL=https://some.engine/instance/
+    CLOSE_TIE_SESSION_ON_EXIT=false
     ```
 4. Start the application:
     ```